 Costs for services not covered by insurance are the responsibility of the student and not the Department.
-Students completing Advanced Nutrition Field Experience are required to demonstrate health insurance coverage on the first day of their experience.
+Students completing field experiences through both the MPH only and MPH-RD program are required to demonstrate health insurance to the sites.
+Proof of insurance is sent to sites prior to student's first day.
 Malpractice insurance is provided for all students involved in professional practice experiences.
 The Department presently covers the cost of this insurance.